 The French analyst Françoise Dolto coined the concept ”oral castration”.
 The term may sound barbarous.
 However, her idea was that at first, the baby needs to bask in the illusion of owning mother’s breast, an idea that Winnicott also defended.
 Then, the baby needs to learn that this is not the truth about the world.
 Instead, s/he must learn to express what he wants, to stand that he can’t get everything he wishes and, last but not least, to do something constructive of his frustration.
 An example: a baby is whining, he has been fed, mother played with him but now she needs to cook the family’s evening meal.
 He sulks, whines but then starts fingering his lip and makes a funny noise.
 Such a tiny incident can be viewed as part of the oral castration.
 One condition, though: all this has to take place within a loving relationship.
 The baby needs to grasp that mother wishes him well when she does not want to constantly offer him the breast.

 When I meet a mother who declares, “I still breast-feed my three-year-old.
 He thinks it’s so cosy”, I tend to cautiously investigate: Is it really his attitude or his mother’s?
-Is there any special circumstance in his life or health condition that motivates lenghty breast-feeding?
+Are there any special circumstances in his life or health condition that motivates lengthy breast-feeding?
 Or, is it rather the mother who places her own ideals in the baby’s mind?
 Evidently, these are sensitive issues that must be approached with empathy and tact.

 To summarize: I think it is the link between our attitudes to breast-feeding and intimacy that explains why this topic is so “hot”.
 I guess the heat will remain forever.
 But, the more openly we can discuss it, the better.